Search

 What’s the best goldfish tank size?

-The best goldfish tank size depends on the number and size of your goldfish.
+What size tank does goldfish need?
+The best gold fish tank size depends on the number and size of your goldfish.
 For a single-tail goldfish, a 20-gallon tank is the minimum.
 For fancy goldfish, a 30-gallon tank is recommended.
 A larger tank must provide enough space and prevent overcrowding if you have any goldfish.

 Can I keep additional fish in my goldfish tank?